jasim/jsfoo-talk-learning-to-learn-reason/main.md

 But the struggle was worth it.

 It was worth so much that now
-when I look back on the last 10 years of my programming, I wonder what I was doing for the first 8 years, before I had discovered Reason and Typed Functional Programming.
+when I look back on the last 10 years of my programming, I almost wonder what I was doing for the first 8 years, before I had discovered Reason and Typed Functional Programming.

 And that is why I'm so excited to be here today, and talk to you all about ReasonML.